jthorp07/discordjs-typescript-bot/README.md

 <a id="toc-guide-env"></a>

 ### Environment Variables
 There is an included .env file in this repository.
-Users should supply their environment variables to that file or make a new .env file with the same format (and .gitignore it *cough cough*)
+Users should supply their environment variables to that file or make a new .env file with the same format (and .gitignore it)

+Dotenvx .env injection (WIP): Work is being done to change the method of .env injection to use dotenvx- an extension of dotenv that allows scripts to easily inject variables from different .env sources

 #### Needed Environment Variables:
 - TOKEN (the bot's token - can be found on the Discord Developer Portal)